k-emilija/DOM-EVENTS-fundamentals/README.md

-# DOM-EVENTS-fundamentals

-## Project 1: Number Guessing Game
+# Project 1: Number Guessing Game

 A simple web-based number guessing game built with HTML, CSS, and JavaScript.
 The player guesses a number between 1 and 20, with the score decreasing after each incorrect guess.
 If the correct number is guessed, the player can achieve a high score, and the screen turns green.